What is Turbinoplasty and Turbinectomy?

 - If you have sleep apnoea

 Usually, you should be in good health to be eligible for any surgery.
 Since this is a minor surgery, the risks are lower, and people with comorbidities like high blood pressure can also safely get this surgery.
+However, turbinoplasty is still a surgical procedure and all surgical procedures carry risks, which can be discussed in full with you during your consultation.
 In short, anyone having a breathing problem is a candidate.
 For swollen turbinates, usually, some medications are first prescribed.
 You are eligible for turbinate surgery only after you have tried the medications and they didn’t work.

 If you have undergone a septoplasty, which is an operation to widen the nostrils, and your breathing has not improved after several months, then you might consider undergoing turbinate reduction surgery.